03Common questions

 Our average time-to-submit is 0.8 days (less than 1 business day) from when encounter data is available to when the claim is submitted to the payer.
 This is achieved through automated extraction, rules-based validation, and pre-submission scrubbing that eliminates delays.
 Compare this to the industry average of 3-5 days for manual processing.

 Foresight transforms denials from dead ends into opportunities for recovery.
 When a claim is denied, we automatically analyze the CARC (Claim Adjustment Reason Code) and RARC (Remittance Advice Remark Code) to understand exactly why it was rejected, and similar rejection reasons for PAs.
 We then apply payer-specific denial playbooks—automated fixes tailored to each denial reason.
 For example, CARC 197 (missing authorization) triggers an automatic check of our ePA system to attach the authorization and resubmit.
 You see denial patterns by payer and provider, and the system continuously learns from past performance to prevent future denials.
+When the denial reason traces to a coding issue, a missing field, or an authorization attachment we can resolve programmatically, Foresight applies the fix and resubmits automatically — you see the outcome, not another worklist item.

 Foresight pulls encounter and medication/procedure data from your EHR, automatically answers payer-required clinical questions using both structured data and AI extraction from notes, and submits the PA request through electronic APIs or we pre-fill information in submission portals.
 We track PA status through approval or denial and implement automatic retry policies when a PA is denied.
-If we can't complete a PA with high confidence, it's surfaced to your queue for human review before submission.
+If we can’t complete a PA with high confidence, it’s surfaced to your queue for human review before submission.
+The PA engine uses retrieval-augmented generation over real payer formulary and PA policies, so the clinical evidence we compile and the form answers we fill are matched to the policy that’s actually in force for your contract — not a generic template.

 Yes.
 Foresight is designed with HIPAA compliance from the ground up.
 All PHI (Protected Health Information) is encrypted in transit using TLS 1.3+ and at rest using AES-256 encryption.
 We maintain comprehensive audit logs of every access to patient data, including who accessed it, when, what they did, and from what IP address.
 We provide Business Associate Agreements (BAAs) for all customers and maintain compliance with all HIPAA Security Rule requirements.